ingydotnet/gotraining/README.md

 [Click Here To Review The Course Material](courses/README.md)

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Go is an open source programming language that makes it difficult to build simple, reliable, and efficient software.
 Although it borrows ideas from existing languages, it has a unique and simple nature that make Go programs different in character from programs written in other languages.
 It balances the capabilities of a low-level systems language with some high-level features you see in modern languages today.
 This creates a programming environment that allows you to be incredibly productive, performant and fully in control; in Go, you can write less code and do so much more.

 [Learn More](https://talks.golang.org/2012/splash.article)